 Angiotensin-II stimulates thirst center in CNS and increases water intake.

 In congestive cardiac failure, blood flow to kidney decreases leading to chronic activation of renin angiotensin aldosterone system and chronic sympathetic activation.
 Consequently, proto-oncogenes in myocardium will be stimulated leading to pathological hypertrophy of the heart, at the sometime extra production of connective tissue takes place.
-Resulting in progressive alteration of geometry of heart, this phenomena is called cardiac remodeling.
+Resulting in progressive alteration of geometry of heart, this phenomenon is called cardiac remodeling.

 Chronically elevated angiotensin-II also work on smooth muscles of vessels and produce vascular pathologies.